-This is a unique and uplifting experience where visitors can meet, pat, feed and play with a group of dingo puppies.
+This is a unique and uplifting experience where visitors can meet, pat, feed and play with a group of dingo cubs.

 Adults and children will not only meet the exuberant and playful dingo pups but also go home as passionate advocates for a beloved Australian animal.